Crafts That Double as Lesson Reminders

 Write different kind acts on each paper strip before linking them together.
 "Help mom with dishes."
 "Say something nice to someone."
 "Share my snack."
 Stuff like that.

-They take chain home and remove one link each time they do that act of kindness.
-Goal is to remove all links by end of week.
+They take the chain home and remove one link each time they do that act of kindness.
+Goal is to remove all links by the end of the week.

 Memory Verse Bracelets

-Take whatever verse you're working on and make bracelet where each bead represents word or phrase from verse.
+Take whatever verse you're working on and make a bracelet where each bead represents a word or phrase from the verse.

 Could use different colored beads for different words.
 Could use letter beads to spell out key words.
 Could use symbol beads that represent concepts.

-Every time they look at their wrist they see reminder of verse.
-And if someone asks about bracelet they get chance to share what they learned.
+Every time they look at their wrist they see a reminder of the verse.
+And if someone asks about the bracelet they get a chance to share what they learned.

 Refrigerator Reminder Magnets

-Parents check refrigerator constantly.
-Perfect place for craft that reminds whole family of lesson.
+Parents check the refrigerator constantly.
+Perfect place for a craft that reminds the whole family of the lesson.

-Make simple magnets with key point from lesson.
-Could be verse.
-Could be main idea.
-Could be challenge for the week.
+Make simple magnets with the key point from the lesson.
+Could be a verse.
+Could be the main idea.
+Could be a challenge for the week.

 Use foam shapes or wooden cutouts.
-Let kids decorate and add magnet to back.
-Parents love getting reminder of what their kids are learning.
+Let kids decorate and add a magnet to the back.
+Parents love getting a reminder of what their kids are learning.

-Had mom tell me she looks at magnet every morning while getting coffee and it reminds her to practice patience with her kids that day.
+Had a mom tell me she looks at the magnet every morning while getting coffee and it reminds her to practice patience with her kids that day.

 Lunch Box Notes